Which of the following is an example of a mechanical wave?

 Enhance your expertise with the Navy Electricity and Electronics Training Series (NEETS) Module 10 Test.
 Engage with multiple-choice questions and gain a deeper understanding of electronics fundamentals crucial for your Navy advancement.
 Prepare confidently for your examination!

-In contrast, light waves, radio waves, and microwaves are examples of electromagnetic waves.
-These waves do not require a medium for propagation; they can travel through a vacuum, such as the vacuum of space.
-Thus, sound waves are uniquely classified as mechanical waves due to their dependence on a physical medium for transmission.
+In contrast, light waves, radio waves, and microwaves are types of electromagnetic waves.
+These waves do not require a medium to travel and can move through the vacuum of space.
+This fundamental difference in how they propagate delineates mechanical waves from electromagnetic waves.
+Thus, the sound wave stands out as the correct example of a mechanical wave.

 Subscribe